Ivan Tasić

 Ivan Tasić (Иван Тасић; born 8 May 1979) is a Serbian former professional footballer who played as a midfielder.

-Career
+Playing career

 Tasić made a name for himself at Železnik, amassing 124 appearances and scoring five goals in the top flight between 1999 and 2005.
 He was a member of the team that won the Serbia and Montenegro Cup in the 2004–05 season.

 In 2005, Tasić moved abroad to Greece and joined second league club Kalamata.
 He would move to the newly promoted first league side Ergotelis in 2006, appearing in 46 league games over the next two years.
 In 2008, Tasić returned to Kalamata for two seasons, before moving to fellow second league club Levadiakos in 2010.

 Statistics

+Managerial career

+Tasić worked at the FK Voždovac academy and was named manager of FK Jagodina in summer 2023 and of Đerdap Kladovo in summer 2024.